GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Evaluation

 \subsection{Fidelity}

-\textbf{Trace Visualization.} Although not a comprehensive way to evaluate synthetic data, we provide visualizations of the traces to give a snapshot view about how realistic the synthetic traces may look.
-Figure~\ref{fig:heatmaps-nonprv} shows a heatmap visualization of 100 randomly sampled glucose traces.
-Each row in the heatmap is a single trace from timestep 0 to 288, and the coloring indicates the glucose value (between 40 mg/dL and 400 mg/dL) at that timestep.
-Additional visuals across all models and budgets are available in Appendix~\ref{apdx:traces}.
-As seen from the images, GlucoSynth produces realistic-looking glucose traces, even at small privacy budgets.

-\textbf{Population Statistics.} To evaluate fidelity on a population scale, we compute a common set of glucose metrics for patient glycemic control and test if the difference in metrics between the synthetic and real data is statistically significant in Table~\ref{table:pop-stats}.
-GlucoSynth performs the best, with few metrics with statistical differences between the real and synthetic data for $\epsilon \geq 0.1$.
-More details are in Appendix~\ref{apdx:pop-stats}.
+\shortsection{Population Statistics} To evaluate fidelity on a population scale, we compute a common set of glucose metrics and test if the difference between the synthetic and real data is statistically significant.
+Table~\ref{table:summary-results} provides an abbreviated summary of the results; Appendix~\ref{apdx:pop-stats} has complete results.
+GlucoSynth performs the best, with few statistical differences between the real and synthetic data for $\epsilon \geq 0.1$.

-\textbf{Distributional Comparisons.} We visualize differences in distributions between the real and synthetic data by plotting the distribution of variances and using PCA~\cite{bryant1995principal}.
-Figure~\ref{fig:dist-var-nonprv} and Figure~\ref{fig:pca-nonprv} show the variance distribution and PCA plots, respectively, for the nonprivate models.
-We also compare distributions across privacy budgets: Figures~\ref{fig:gs-dist-var} and \ref{fig:gs-pca} show GlucoSynth, Figures~\ref{fig:rgan-dist-var} and \ref{fig:rgan-pca} show RGAN and Figures~\ref{fig:dpgan-dist-var} and \ref{fig:dpgan-pca} show dpGAN.
-Due to space constraints, some of these figures are located in Appendix~\ref{apdx:dists}.
-In both nonprivate and across budgets for private settings, GlucoSynth produces synthetic distributions closest to the real ones, better than all other models.
+\shortsection{Distributional Comparisons} We visualize differences in distributions between the real and synthetic data by plotting the distribution of variances and using PCA~\cite{bryant1995principal}.
+Figure~\ref{fig:dist-var-nonprv} shows the variance distribution for the nonprivate models.
+Additional comparisons across privacy budgets are available in Appendix~\ref{apdx:dists}.
+In both nonprivate and private settings, GlucoSynth produces synthetic distributions closest to the real ones, better than all other models.